japonaisvolonte-

 Ogata

-There are places in Paris that truly capture the art of escape, where, once you step through the door, time seems to stand still… Ogata is definitely one of these special spots: this Japanese gem nestled in the Haut Marais delights with its design and the serene atmosphere it offers.
-Founded in 2020 by Shinichiro Ogata — a renowned Japanese designer — this venue features an intimate exhibition space, a boutique showcasing Japanese craftsmanship, a fine dining restaurant, a Japanese-style speakeasy (Shubo) where you can savor prestigious whiskies and other spirits, and a space dedicated to the tea ceremony, the Sabo.
+There are places in Paris that truly embody the art of escape, where, once you step through the door, time seems to stand still… Ogata is definitely one of those spots: this Japanese gem nestled in the Haut Marais enchants with its design and the serene atmosphere it offers.
+Founded in 2020 by Shinichiro Ogata — a renowned Japanese designer — this location combines an intimate exhibition space, a boutique celebrating Japanese craftsmanship, a gourmet restaurant, and a Japanese-style speakeasy (Shubo) where you can savor prestigious whiskies and other fine spirits, along with a space dedicated to the tea ceremony, the Sabo.

 Voir cette publication sur Instagram